RURD9915/Student_Registration_Django/README.md

 DJango Project where you can register students along with their details such as last name, date of birth and email.
-The details of all registered students can be downloaded as a pdf by chnaging the url from "register_student" to "generate_pdf".
+The details of all registered students can be downloaded as a pdf by chnaging the url from "register" to "generate_pdf".